The sciences are both very strong and very popular at both GCSE and A level achieving outstanding examination results.

 The taught curriculum is supported by a wide range of trips, activities, clubs and visits.

-Further detail on individual courses may be found on the departmental websites.
+Further detail on individual courses may be found on the departmental pages.

-Across the sciences a number of extension and enrichment activities are provided and the details are listed within each science subject’s web site entry.
+Across the sciences a number of extension and enrichment activities are provided and the details are listed within each science subject’s page entry.